Quadriffis/immortal-millionaire/11 - calculating your money tree.md

 - Buying a yacht is expensive, renting it for a week is cheaper.
 Are you really going to spend 6 months a year using it?
 - Same for private jets.
 Chartering a jet often beats owning one.
-- House as the beach?
+- House on the beach?
 If you use it only a month a year perhaps budgeting for a high end airbnb suits you better.
 - And so on.

 An example calculation: